radiantearth/stac-spec/commons/links.md

 It is RECOMMENDED to link an `item` from a collection and not directly from a catalog.
 All Items linked from a Collection MUST refer back to its Collection with the `collection` relation type The referenced Collection is STRONGLY RECOMMENDED to implement the same STAC version as the Collection.

+### `ancestor` and `descendant` relation

+The `ancestor` and `descendant` optional relations are used to link to hierarchical STAC entities, in a similar fashion to the `child` and `parent` relations.
+The main difference is that the `parent` imposes a direct and unique relationship between the two entities (see [`parent` relationship](#root-and-parent-relation)), leading to a strict tree-like hierarchical structure of the data, while the `ancestor` and `descendant` relations allow for multiple links and indirect relationships.
+This can be employed to represent more complex relationships between entities, such as to provinde multiple cataloguig references of a similar concept, to support a directed acyclic graph represention of STAC entities, and to indicate multiple paths leading to the same entity in a hierarchy.

+For example, a STAC Item representing a scene acquired by a satellite could be simultaneously linked under a parent Collection grouping all data acquisitions by that satellite, while also be linked within another parent Catalog representing specific acquisition campaigns or semantic grouping of scenes over certain areas and time periods.

+It is REQUIRED that, even if multiple "*parents*" exist and are indicated by `ancestor` relationships, one of them is indicated as the `parent` relation, for example, by refering to the most generic or preferred cataloguing entity.
+This is to preserve compatibility with clients that only understand the `parent` relation and that expect only a single `parent` entity.
+Clients that support other relationships can then use the `ancestor` and `descendant` relations to discover additional linking mechamisms in a complex hierarchy without impacting the core `parent`/`child` hierarchical structure of the data.

+Because `child` relationships do not impose a similar constrain as `parent` does (multiple links are allowed and expected), the `child` relationships SHOULD be used to link to the immediate children of a `parent` entity.
+The `descendant` relationship MAY be used to link to "deeper" `child` that are not immediately under the `parent` entity, but that are strongly related under the same hierarchy.
+The "immediate" `descendant` links MAY also be provided as alias to `child` entities for completeness.
+The relation type is provided mostly to complement the `ancestor` relation in a similar terminology.
+The specific relationship semenatics between the STAC entities are not enforced by the specification, but should aim to communicate a logical parents/children reationship between the linked entities.